mron03/SOYLE-Social-Media/README.md

 ### A functional implementational example of social media using django frameworks and basic API structure

 This pet project was designed to better understand the concepts of django implementation and backend development.
-The basic structure is built along with a Youtube tutorial from freeCodeCamp.org. where basic page navigation, post uploading, sign up/sign in, profile page, and profile search functions where implemented.

 After completing the full tutorial, next goals were to implement major missed functionalities of every other social platforms such as:
 * messaging